princeprog/princeprog/README.md

 ---

-## 👨‍💻 About Me
+## About Me

 I am a Software Engineer driven by the challenge of building high-performance systems that are both resilient and maintainable.
 My focus is on technical integrity, architectural clarity, and the systematic elimination of technical debt.

-- **🚀 Scalability**: Designing distributed systems that handle high concurrency and data throughput with efficiency.
+- **Scalability**: Designing distributed systems that handle high concurrency and data throughput with efficiency.
-- **🏗️ Architectural Integrity**: Implementing clean code principles and design patterns to ensure long-term system health.
+- **Architectural Integrity**: Implementing clean code principles and design patterns to ensure long-term system health.
-- **🧩 Problem Solving**: Deep-diving into complex bottlenecks to optimize performance at the core level.
+- **Problem Solving**: Deep-diving into complex bottlenecks to optimize performance at the core level.

 ---

-## 🛠️ Tech Stack
+## Tech Stack

 <div align="center">
   <a href="https://skillicons.dev">